SphericalLabs/OpenSoundLab/README.md

 * Add the downloaded repository (the folder containing Assets, OSLNative, etc.) to the Unity Hub: Projects > Add Project from Disk (click the triangle for that)
 * Click the editor version of the added repository and select Unity v2022.3.20f1 for Android
 * Open the project for the first time, this might take some time
+* Unity might ask you to restart when done importing, click Restart Editor
 * Make sure that the developer mode is activated on the headset
 * Connect your Meta Quest headset via USB
-* If connected for the first time, put on the headset and to accept the connection to the computer
+* If connected for the first time, put on the headset and accept the connection to the computer
-* Unity might ask you for a restart when done importing, click Restart Editor
 * If you want to use Unity Relay, you have to set up a Unity Project ID and add that in Project Settings > Services
 * In Unity, click File > Build Settings
 * Check if your headset is listed at "Run Device"